 - 2. All occupants should use their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the front airbags room to inflate.

-- 4. If your vehicle has window bags, do not lean against the door or window, airbags will inflate forcefully into the space between you and the door. - 5.
+The driver and front passenger seats should be moved back as far as practical to allow the front airbags room to inflate. - 4.
+Do not lean against the door or window, airbags will inflate forcefully into the space between you and the door. - 5.
 If the airbag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
 Phone numbers are provided under "If You Need Assistance" in Section 9 of this manual.

 - Relying on the airbags alone could lead to more severe injuries in a collision.
 The airbags work with your seat belt to restrain you properly.
 In some collisions the airbags won't deploy at all.
 Always wear your seat belts even though you have airbags. - Being too close to the steering wheel or instrument panel during airbag deployment could cause serious injury.
 Airbags need room to inflate.
-Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - If the vehicle has left and right side curtain airbags, they also need room to inflate.
+Sit back, comfortably extending your arms to reach the steering wheel or instrument panel. - Side curtain airbags need room to inflate.
 Do not lean against the door or window.
 Sit upright in the center of the seat.